osamuaoki/imediff/README.md

     $ git clone https://github.com/osamuaoki/imediff.git
     $ cd imediff
     $ git checkout master
-    $ git deborig # to make ../*.orig.tar.xz
+    $ git deborig master # to make ../*.orig.tar.xz
     $ pdebuild
+    $ cd ..
-    $ sudo dpkg -i ../imediff_2.0-1_all.deb
+    $ sudo dpkg -i imediff_2.0-1_all.deb

-Here, we assume the upstream version to be 2.0, and the Debian revision to be 1.
+Here, we assume the upstream version to be 2.5, and the Debian revision to be 1 as defined in debian/changelog.
+I currently use the dgit-maint-merge(7) work flow but I may remove debian/* from the published *.orig.tar.xz.

-Please make sure to use tailing backslash for --prefix argument and bump upstream version as needed.
+Please make sure to use tailing backslash for --prefix argument to the ./setup.py when testing this source and bump the package version as needed.

-### sharing changed source tree

-You can fork this source to your account, e.g., `yourname`, and work on it as:

-    $ git clone git@github.com:yourname/imediff.git
-    $ cd imediff
-    $ git checkout --track origin/upstream
-     ... hack source
-    $ git checkout master
-     ... hack source
-    $ git checkout upstream
-     ... hack source
-    $ git push --all

-This way, you can share your changes back to me easily via "pull request".
+If you have bug fixes or feature enhancement propose changes to me via "pull request"

 ### updating manpages

 Please make sure to fit each code below 80-88 chars.
-(Run "black" on python code)
+(Run "black" on python code)  In case if reformat errors, check its syntax by:

+   $ python3 -m py_compile program.py

 Manpages need to be updated from XML files with "make" first in doc/ directory when you edit it.